San Francisco didn't just open the door for us — it took the door off the hinges, threw it in the bay, and built a landmark where it used to stand.

 The questions everyone asks

-Is it safe to be openly LGBTQ+ in San Francisco?
+Is it safe to hold hands in San Francisco?

 Screenshot this before you go